 For some motivation, here’s a photo of a heavily planted tank from the Netherland VVVivarium Aquascaping Competition:

-The Top 8 Planted Aquarium Substrates (Soil & Inert)
+The 9 Best Planted Aquarium Substrates (Aqua Soil & Inert)

 The best aquarium substrate should include key nutrients to feed your live plants and it should be easy to manage.
 It should also remain chemically stable and it should provide a reasonable bed for growing beneficial bacteria.